-Thick hair tends to hold the style longer than fine, thin one.
+Thick hair tends to hold the style longer than a fine, thin ones.
 But thick hair still requires proper care.
 Look for hot rollers with ionic technology and far-infrared heat that help you to smooth hair, adding shine and combating frizz.
 Hot rollers that employ ceramic technology also help to keep your hair smooth and somewhat reduce the damage caused by heat.
-If we’re talking the size of the hot rollers for thick hair, it primarily depends on your hair length.
+If we’re talking about the size of the hot rollers for thick hair, it primarily depends on your hair length.

 Instead of a Conclusion